AARP HomeFit Guide and Pamphlets

 AARP Livable Communities

-The AARP HomeFit Guide was created by the Livable Communities team of AARP Education & Outreach.
-Our award-winning website (you're on it right now!) has information about how communities nationwide can become more livable for older adults and people of all ages.
-The page aarp.org/agefriendly includes resources for community leaders.
-(If you want to get in touch, we can be reached at email@example.com.)
+The AARP HomeFit Guide was created by the AARP Livable Communities team with input from AARP Michigan, AARP Florida and other AARP state offices.
+The award-winning AARP Livable Communities website (you're on it right now!) has information about how communities nationwide can become more livable for older adults and people of all ages.
+Learn more about housing needs and solutions.

 National Association of Home Builders

 A trade association for the home construction industry, the NAHB administers the Certified Aging-in-Place Specialist (CAPS) program and its website contains consumer-oriented homeownership and home remodeling information.